bitovi/academy/src/typescript/6-classes.md

 Classes in TypeScript look just like classes in JavaScript; however, there are additional features that add type safety.

 In the following TypeScript class example, the `name` member is defined on line 3.
-We'll look at setting the name via the constructor next.
+We’ll look at setting the name via the constructor next.

 @sourceref ./6-2-typescript-class.ts
 @codepen